khaldi-med/philosophers/notes.md

 ``
 Each fork needs its own mutex because different philosophers can use different forks simultaneously.
 If all 5 forks shared one mutex, only ONE philosopher could hold ANY fork at a time, even though Philosopher 1 using Fork 1 doesn't conflict with Philosopher 3 using Fork 3.
 This would be unnecessarily restrictive and hurt performance.
 Each fork is an independent resource that needs independent protection.``

+### Checking simulation?
+``
+**Checking simulation_stopped()** before locking forks prevents a philosopher from trying to acquire locks after death has been announced.
+Without this check, a philosopher might lock a fork just as the simulation stops, then try to print or continue actions after death is announced, causing incorrect output.
+It also helps threads exit cleanly when the simulation ends.``